matheusbianconi/tulip2024_positive_selection/README.md

 # Using comparative genomics to study adaptive evolution in plants
-TULIP 1st Year of International Master of Functional Biology & Ecology
+** TULIP 1st Year of International Master of Functional Biology & Ecology  **
-16 October 2024 - LRSV, Toulouse
+16 October 2024 - LRSV/LIPME, Toulouse

 ## Practical: detecting positive selection using codeml (PAML)
 In this practical we use a modified version of the dataset of Christin et al. (2007) to test for the occurrence of positive selection in a gene related to C4 photosynthesis in grasses.

+The paper:
-<b>Christin PA, Salamin N, Savolainen V, Duvall MR, Besnard G</b>.
+- <b>Christin PA, Salamin N, Savolainen V, Duvall MR, Besnard G</b>.
 2007.
 C4 Photosynthesis Evolved in Grasses via Parallel Adaptive Genetic Changes.
 Current Biology 17: 1241–1247. (https://doi.org/10.1016/j.cub.2007.06.036)

 Material: